 Delaware Hawk Watches

-DOS organizes the two Hawk Watches that are run in Delaware in partnership with the DNREC and the Delaware Nature Society.
+DOS organizes the two Hawk Watches that are run in Delaware in partnership with the DNREC Division of Fish and Wildlife.
+The Ashland hawkwatch is also run in collaboration with the Delaware Nature Society.
 They occur simultaneously at two locations at the north and south end of the state.
 The results are published annually in the DOS journal, the Delaware Ornithologist.

 The watches are staffed by a professional counter every day from September 1 through November 30 (8am to 3pm).
 The public are welcome to drop in at any time.
 If you are lucky and hit the right conditions, you can enjoy the sight of dozens (sometimes hundreds!) of migrating hawks filling the air.